California, Camping Destinations, Destinations, Hotels & Airbnb Stays, National Parks

 Image from Lake Kaweah Marina website

 You’ll pass Lake Kaweah as you drive into Three Rivers California.
-It’s a great spot where you can spend the day boating, swimming or fishing at the lake.
+In the summer, Lake Kaweah is a hotspot for boating, swimming, and kayaking.
 There are kayak and stand-up paddleboard rentals on site, along with wooden patio boats that you rent and spend the day on.

 3. Visit Local Ice Cream Shop and Restaurants in Three Rivers California